plaublin/intel_sgx_tutorial/README.md

 ### Hello World!

-As always, we start with a simple "Hello World!" application, located in the `hello_world` directory.
+As always, we start with a simple "Hello World!" application, located in `<this/tutorial/root/directory>/hellow_world`.
 It contains the following files:
  - `main.c`: untrusted code, main entry point;
  - `enclave.c`: enclave code;
  - `enclave.edl`: contains the enclave interface (list of `ecalls` and `ocalls`);
  - `enclave.config.xml`: enclave configuration file.
 In particular it defines the maximal numbers of concurrent threads inside the enclave (`TCSNum`) and the heap maximal size in bytes (`HeapMaxSize`);
  - `enclave.lds`: necessary to create the enclave shared library;
  - `enclave_private_test.pem`: private key used to sign the enclave;
  - `Makefile`.